-On an escorted tour, your tour operator plans the itinerary and provides a guide who takes you to each sightseeing destination and tells you something about what you are seeing.
+On an escorted tour, your tour operator plans the itinerary.
+Your tour operator also provides a guide (your tour director) who accompanies you to each sightseeing destination, coordinates with local tour guides, tells you something about what you are seeing as you travel and offers tips for what to do on free days or afternoons.
 On most escorted tours, the group travels and eats together.
 The tour price usually includes most expenses, but you may be asked to pay for certain items, such as souvenirs, alcoholic beverages, side trips (such as a round of golf) and meals eaten during free afternoons or evenings.

 Self-Guided / Independent Tours

 An independent tour offers the convenience of pre-planned travel and the freedom to experience a new place your way.
 Tour prices usually include transportation and lodging, both of which your tour operator will arrange for you.
 You will be in charge of deciding what to do each day.
 Additional expenses, such as meals and admission fees, may or may not be included in the tour price.
 Be sure you understand which costs are included before you book your tour.